 Memoirs of an Invisible Man

-Memoirs of an Invisible Man fulfills neither the promise of a Chevy Chase vehicle nor becomes what audiences envision when they think of a film by director John Carpenter.
-An unlikely blend of existential metaphors, romance on the run, noirish voiceover punctuated with dry humor, science-fiction concepts backed by impressive special FX, and a playful high-stakes yarn reminiscent in tone of North by Northwest or To Catch a Thief, the film is something altogether unique.
+Memoirs of an Invisible Man fulfills neither the promise of a Chevy Chase vehicle nor the expectations of audiences when they think of a film by director John Carpenter.
+An unlikely blend of existential metaphors, romance on the run, noirish voiceover punctuated by dry humor, science-fiction concepts backed by impressive special effects, and a playful, high-stakes yarn reminiscent in tone of North by Northwest or To Catch a Thief, the film is altogether unique.
 However, it’s not what one expects from either Chase or Carpenter; it’s a spy-thriller in Alfred Hitchcock’s lighter, 1950s style.
 Berated by critics and shrugged off by fans of both the actor and director upon its release in 1992, the film defies the contract signed between Hollywood and moviegoers—a contract that details how the starring talent is supposed to behave, how the director’s films are supposed to look, and how such talent is supposed to make us feel.
-Despite being a commercial release from Warner Bros., Memoirs of an Invisible Man resists conventionality, even while being entirely accessible and entertaining.
+Despite being a commercial release from Warner Bros., Memoirs of an Invisible Man resists conventionality, even as it remains entirely accessible and entertaining.

 The film was based on the darkly comic novel by H.F.
 Saint, published in 1987.
 Saint used the familiar veneer of H.G.
 Wells’ classic text The Invisible Man, and further, James Whales’ 1933 adaptation for Universal, as the foundation for a critique of 1980s excess.
-Much as Bret Easton Ellis would use murderous impulses as an allegory for a similar theme in 1991’s more popular American Psycho, Saint used his protagonist’s central hangup, invisibility, as a symbol for the cold and empty interior world of the prototypical businessman of his decade.
+Much as Bret Easton Ellis would use murderous impulses as an allegory for a similar theme in 1991’s more popular American Psycho, Saint used his protagonist’s central hang-up, invisibility, as a symbol of the cold, empty interior world of the prototypical businessman of his decade.
 The novel’s anti-hero is a self-absorbed Wall Street trader, Nick Halloway, who conducts business over the phone and maintains no real relationships.
-His eventual invisibility in a freak accident becomes a slick metaphor for his social nonexistence, reflected in the ease at which he’s able to continue living in spite of being visibly challenged.
-However, stricken with both physical and psychological transparentness, the character must engage in an ironic assessment of self.
+His eventual invisibility in a freak accident becomes a slick metaphor for his social nonexistence, reflected in the ease with which he continues to live despite being visibly challenged.
+However, stricken with both physical and psychological transparency, the character must engage in an ironic assessment of self.

 Screenwriter William Goldman (All the President’s Men, The Marathon Man) adapted the material for director Ivan Reitman (Ghostbusters) at Warner Bros., with Chase’s production company guiding the project’s development.
 But Chase, wanting to change his onscreen persona and demonstrate that he could do more than comedy, insisted on toning down the humor.
-He wanted to put as much distance as possible between himself and his image as Clark W. Griswald of the National Lampoon’s Vacation franchise or his image as the pratfalling Saturday Night Live buffoon.
+He wanted to put as much distance as possible between himself and his image as Clark W. Griswold of the National Lampoon’s Vacation franchise, or as the pratfalling Saturday Night Live buffoon.
 Chase sought Robert Collector and Dana Olsen to rewrite the script, and at the time Richard Donner (Lethal Weapon, 1987) was attached to direct.
-When Donner backed out, Carpenter was hired in a journeyman capacity and expected to deliver the same outcome as Starman in 1984: a crowd-pleasing effort with dazzling special FX and a touch of romance.
-The resulting film had more humor than Chase would have liked, less romance and social relevance than Carpenter would have desired, but it’s filled with memorable set-pieces and charming moments with its cast.
+When Donner backed out, Carpenter was hired in a journeyman capacity and expected to deliver the same outcome as Starman in 1984: a crowd-pleasing effort with dazzling special effects and a touch of romance.
+The resulting film had more humor than Chase would have liked, less romance and social relevance than Carpenter would have desired, but it was filled with memorable set pieces and charming moments with its cast.

 The story, structured like a film noir, opens on the invisible Nick Halloway (Chase) documenting his story on videotape for reasons that become evident later.
-Living as an affirmed bachelor, one night Nick meets Alice (Daryl Hannah), a TV producer, and falls in love.
-But the next morning, hung over and tired, he sleeps through a shareholders’ meeting at Magnascopic Laboratories, where he’s turned transparent after a mysterious accident.
+Living as an affirmed bachelor, Nick meets Alice (Daryl Hannah), a TV producer, one night, and falls in love.
+But the next morning, hungover and tired, he sleeps through a shareholders’ meeting at Magnascopic Laboratories, where he’s turned transparent after a mysterious accident.
 Enter CIA operative David Jenkins (Sam Neill), who, upon learning that the Magnascopic building turned invisible, becomes obsessed with locating Nick—the one man inside during the accident—and exploiting his see-through state for nefarious, off-the-books espionage.
 On the run and barely coping with life as an imperceptible being, Nick secludes himself before turning to Alice.
 She helps him evade exposure and come up with a plan to escape Jenkins, while they also fall in love.
-Meanwhile, Jenkins tries to strong-arm both the scientist (Jim Norton) who inadvertently caused Nick’s condition, while simultaneously betraying the trust of his superior (Steven Tobolowsky), all for the chance to become the handler of an invisible agent—an acquisition he’s willing to kill for.
-Jenkins kidnaps Alice to draw out Nick.
+Meanwhile, Jenkins tries to strong-arm both the scientist (Jim Norton), who inadvertently caused Nick’s condition, and his superior (Steven Tobolowsky), all for the chance to become the handler of an invisible agent—an acquisition he’s willing to kill for.
+Jenkins kidnaps Alice to lure Nick out.
 During a final showdown, Nick kills Jenkins and rescues Alice, while making it appear as though he died in the process.
 Nick and Alice disappear, living their lives in isolation.

-Even harsh critics during its initial release agree that Memoirs of an Invisible Man boasts incredible special FX.
-Carpenter and his crew pioneered a new, early use for CGI to render believable invisibility, requiring a reported nine months of pre-production time.
+Even harsh critics during its initial release agree that Memoirs of an Invisible Man boasts incredible special effects.
+Carpenter and his crew pioneered an early use of CGI to render believable invisibility, which reportedly required nine months of pre-production time.
 To achieve the effect, Chase wore a blue bodysuit, and each scene involving the effect was shot twice—once to capture Chase’s movements in the blue getup and a second time to catch what was behind him.
 Later, effects artists digitally removed Chase from the scene, leaving his outline to appear in, say, a waft of smoke or, in a particularly beautiful sequence, a downpour of rain.
-The extra effort was worth it, as the innovations became standard practice in Hollywood over the subsequent years, as evidenced in virtually every film with an invisible character or in which a fully appendaged actor plays a character missing a limb (Forrest Gump, for instance).
+The extra effort was worth it, as the innovations became standard practice in Hollywood in subsequent years, as evidenced by virtually every film with an invisible character or in which a fully appendaged actor plays a character missing a limb (Forrest Gump, for instance).

-Drawing from surrealists such as Salvador Dali and René Magritte, Carpenter explored the limits of the effect, capturing images comprised of positive space and the negative gaps in that space.
+Drawing from surrealists such as Salvador Dalí and René Magritte, Carpenter explored the limits of the effect, capturing images composed of positive space and the negative gaps within that space.
 The appearance of the faceless Nick Halloway in a fedora evokes Magritte’s series of paintings of faceless men in bowler hats.
 The Belgian painter meant his series on well-dressed men with obscured faces as a commentary on the visible, superficial symbols (hat, overcoat, necktie, etc.) that signify a so-called professional, while his true identity, his face, remains hidden.
 Carpenter offers a distinctly 1980s version of that image: an invisible Nick running on the beach in cross-training gear or on the tennis court practicing his swing in his white yuppie polo and sweatbands.
-The film’s amusing critique of yuppie culture also includes laughable portraits of desperate well-to-do men—portrayed by Michael McKean and Gregory Paul Martin—trying to grapple with their own misguided attempts at masculinity.
+The film’s amusing critique of yuppie culture also includes laughable portraits of desperate, well-to-do men—portrayed by Michael McKean and Gregory Paul Martin—who grapple with their misguided attempts at masculinity.
 Elsewhere, Carpenter savors clever in-camera effects—old-fashioned tricks and plenty of homages to Whales’ The Invisible Man, including a memorable unbandaging sequence, doors that swing shut, and Neill acting as though he’s being held at gunpoint (though in reality, a prop gun has been strapped to him).

-At the same time, Carpenter alternates between moments where the audience sees Nick in his invisibility when others cannot and moments where he remains invisible to us.
-They seem to be chosen at random, alternating without patter, and yet, Carpenter’s choices make the most of both the special FX and Chase’s performance.
+At the same time, Carpenter alternates between moments when the audience sees Nick in his invisibility, when others cannot, and moments when he remains invisible to us.
+They seem to be chosen at random, alternating without pattern, and yet, Carpenter’s choices make the most of both the special effects and Chase’s performance.
 When Nick is invisible, we swear we can see, or at least envision, Chase’s performance, whereas scenes in which Chase appears onscreen build the character—in particular, when Nick must keep quiet as his friends speak ill of him, and the actor’s expressions contain wounded incredulity.
-Invisibility in these scenes is more than just a neat visual trick; the narrative device allows Nick to self-assess after seeing how other people see him.
+Invisibility in these scenes is more than just a neat visual trick; the narrative device allows Nick to self-assess by seeing how others see him.
 As he realizes that his friends find him shallow and elusive, a non-person to whom a bond is impossible, he understands why “for years women have been telling me they could see right through me.”
 The film’s central irony is unsubtle but effective.
-Nick may not completely break free of his invisibility by the end; he remains physically transparent and, while he has opened himself up to the experience of a long-term relationship with the now-pregnant Alice, he still hides from the world on their secluded mountainside chateau.
+Nick may not completely break free of his invisibility by the end; he remains physically transparent, and while he has opened himself to the prospect of a long-term relationship with the now-pregnant Alice, he still hides from the world in their secluded mountain-side chateau.
 Of course, their choice to live in seclusion is one of necessity and survival, not of existential isolation.
 After all, Nick has committed himself to Alice, and that’s a step in the right direction.

-As noted, most of the criticism about Memoirs of an Invisible Man center on the film not living up to what it was supposed to be, with Chase’s onscreen presence being a prime offender.
+As noted, most of the criticism of Memoirs of an Invisible Man centers on the film not living up to its potential, with Chase’s onscreen presence a prime offender.
 Chase’s sarcasm as Nick should not be mistaken for the dryly comic routine that served the actor’s Irwin R. Fletcher or other comic characters so well; rather, his performance reflects the empty, acerbic quality of Nick Halloway.
-Our hero doesn’t leap from one wacky situation to the next, allowing for comic hilarity in the process.
-He is chased by Sam Neill’s expertly portrayed villain, and he feels beleaguered, persecuted, and haunted throughout the film, until Neill’s seedy agent finally meets his demise.
+Our hero doesn’t leap from one wacky situation to the next, which allows for comic hilarity.
+He is chased by Sam Neill’s expertly portrayed villain and feels beleaguered, persecuted, and haunted throughout the film until Neill’s seedy agent finally meets his demise.
 Fortunately, the film avoids turning Nick into an invisible prankster, a power-mad despot, or a creepy voyeur (as Kevin Bacon’s invisible mad scientist becomes in Paul Verhoeven’s Hollow Man from 2000).
-His cynical sense of humor aside, Nick remains angst-ridden and defined by his loneliness, which, contrary to Carpenter’s own feelings about his film, presents the character as a multi-dimensional protagonist who must reevaluate his lifestyle given his newfound state.
+His cynical sense of humor aside, Nick remains angst-ridden and defined by his loneliness, which, contrary to Carpenter’s own feelings about his film, presents the character as a multidimensional protagonist who must reevaluate his lifestyle in light of his newfound state.

-Upon closer reassessment, and from a perspective that frees both the material and its talent from the expectations usually required of them, Memoirs of an Invisible Man provides a thoroughly entertaining and technically accomplished production that has been unfairly maligned over the years.
+Upon closer reassessment, and from a perspective that frees both the material and its talent from the expectations usually imposed on them, Memoirs of an Invisible Man emerges as a thoroughly entertaining and technically accomplished production that has been unfairly maligned over the years.
 Shot by cinematographer William A. Fraker in bold set-pieces singed by lens flares, the film looks sharp, especially with its still-impressive effects, which later uses of invisibility CGI could not match.
-Shirley Walker (Batman: The Animated Series) provides a stirring score that lends the material a certain grandiosity and fantastical edge, while set designer Rick Simpson conceives of an inspired set when Magnascopic Laboratories turns into a puzzle of positive and negative spaces.
-The film may also serve as proof that Hollywood limited the potential of Chase’s talent by saddling him to dull comedies in the years to come.
-Consider this a call for audiences to revisit Carpenter’s least appreciated work, a charming blend of romance and Hitchcockian thrills, featuring incredible special FX, light humor, a mild social commentary, and accomplished filmmaking.
+Shirley Walker (Batman: The Animated Series) provides a stirring score that lends the material a certain grandiosity and a fantastical edge, while set designer Rick Simpson conceives an inspired set as Magnascopic Laboratories turns into a puzzle of positive and negative spaces.
+The film may also serve as proof that Hollywood limited the potential of Chase’s talent by saddling him with dull comedies in the years to come.
+Consider this a call for audiences to revisit Carpenter’s least appreciated work, a charming blend of romance and Hitchcockian thrills, featuring incredible special effects, light humor, a mild social commentary, and accomplished filmmaking.

 Boulenger, Gilles.
 John Carpenter: The Prince of Darkness.
 Spakenburg: H.O.M.
 Vision, 2002.